 Pip Logan is a Professor of Rehabilitation Research and a clinical academic occupational therapist, HCPC registered.

 She specializes in treating and researching stroke rehabilitation and older people’s health issues.
 Her research work has real clinical impact for patients by changing clinical guidelines and commissioning of evidence based interventions.
 She holds over £2 million in research grants and was the first person to win a NIHR senior clinical academic award for Nurses and Allied Health Professionals.

 She is a member of the UK Stroke Forum Committee, the Stroke Research Network, three trial steering committees and presents her work internationally.
-Pip is currently Head of the Division of Rehabilitation and Ageing.
+Pip is currently Head of the Division of Rehabilitation and Ageing and Wellbeing.

 Rowan is an academic consultant geriatrician, with wide clinical and research interests, including dementia, delirium, stroke, continence, falls, rehabilitation and end of life care.

 Much of his work is in evaluating complex healthcare interventions, in hospitals and the community.
 He has a strong interest in ethical, social and family aspects of ill-health, and is chair of the Ethics of Clinical Practice Committee at Nottingham University Hospitals NHS Trust.